TomaszSpolnik/LazySyadmin/README.md

 # LazySysadmin

+You can check the screenshots to see functionality of this software.
 Requires Java installed on the computer.
-Start program by running GUI.java.
+Start program by running GUI.jar file.